 - i.
 Employees shall submit their PTO preference dates in writing by February 1st of each year and the Medical Center shall post a schedule by March 1st of each year. - ii.
-If staffing, scheduling, or patient care or work requirements do not permit the approval of all PTO requests submitted by employees, then the employee's seniority shall be the determining factor within each work area and classification. - 138.
-Other PTO Requests.
-Requests for PTO that are not submitted under Paragraph 137 above shall be submitted in writing at least one (1) week in advance of the posting of the schedule covering such day or days.
+If staffing, scheduling, or patient care or work requirements do not permit the approval of all PTO requests submitted by employees, then the employee's seniority shall be the determining factor within each work area and classification.

+- 144. Other PTO Requests.
+Requests for PTO that are not submitted under Paragraph 143 above shall be submitted in writing at least one (1) week in advance of the posting of the schedule covering such day or days.
 If all such requests within the work area cannot be granted, then seniority within that area and classification shall govern, subject to the following: - (a) Precedence of Previously Approved PTO Requests.
 Seniority will not govern if a less senior employee's PTO request has already been approved. - (b) Major Holidays.
 The Medical Center will use its best efforts to grant each employee who Requests it, at least one (1) of the following two (2) holidays off: Christmas Day and the following New Year's Day.
 Where conflicts arise in the same work area, classification and shift, seniority will govern, but each employee (if possible, due to staffing and scheduling) shall be granted one of these two major holidays off before any employee is granted both major holidays.
-The holiday shift, for the purpose of this provision, is described in Paragraph 159 below. - 139.
+The holiday shift, for the purpose of this provision, is described in Paragraph 160 below. - 145.
 When Advance Notice Is Not Possible.
 Advance written request for the use of PTO is not required if the employee's own disability or an emergency necessitates an unplanned absence that was not requested and approved in advance of that day.
 In all such cases, the reason for the absence shall be given, and the employee shall follow the Medical Center's or work area's requirements as to when and how notice is to be given.
 If such unplanned absences (whether paid or unpaid) without advance notice and approval exceed five (5) incidents within the prior twelve (12) months, counseling or disciplinary action may be taken.
-Consecutive days taken at one time are one incident of unplanned absence. - 140.
-Minimum Amount of PTO to be Taken Annually.
-A minimum of two (2) workweeks PTO is to be taken by a Regular employee each twelve-month period. - 141.
-Maximum Accrual of PTO and Cash Out.
-No more than 320 hours of PTO can be accumulated from prior anniversary years, and any excess amounts will be paid to the employee within six (6) weeks after the completion of an anniversary year in which the PTO cap has been exceeded.
-Employees also may elect, at the completion of each
+Consecutive days taken at one time are one incident of unplanned absence. - 146.
+PTO Requests not Unreasonably Denied.
+PTO requests shall not be unreasonably denied because of the season of the year.